 There are plenty of options when it comes to hotel cards.

-If you don’t like the hassle of juggling different hotel points or searching for available reward nights, you might prefer the Capital One Venture.
-With either of those cards, it’s easy to get free nights because you can use them for ANY hotel stay.
+If you don’t like the hassle of juggling different hotel points or searching for available reward nights, you might prefer the Capital One Venture, which you can use to get free nights because you can use them for any hotel stay.
 You don’t have to stick with the chain hotels that have loyalty programs.

 If you’re looking for a high-end experience, consider the Marriott Bonvoy Brilliant Amex or Amex Hilton Aspire Card.
-Both come with premium perks like complimentary elite status and hundreds in statement credits at participating hotels.
-The $300 in Marriott Bonvoy Brilliant Amex credits Meghan gets with her Marriott Bonvoy Brilliant Amex is one of her favorite hotel credit card perks because it’s so easy to use!
+Both come with premium perks like complimentary elite status and hundreds of dollars in statement credits at participating hotels.
+The $300 in Marriott Bonvoy Brilliant Amex credits that team member Meghan gets with her Marriott Bonvoy Brilliant Amex makes it one of her favorite hotel credit card perks because it’s so easy to use.

 Let us know your favorite hotel card in the comments.
 And tell me if your preferred card isn’t on the list, so we can squabble about who’s right.